• Disease Overview

 Affected populations

-The exact incidence or prevalence of GSS is unknown.
+The exact incidence or prevalence of GSS disease is unknown.
 Estimates range from 1 to 10 in 100,000,000 people in the general population.
 CJD affects about 1 in 1,000,000 people in the general population per year.
 Genetic prion diseases are believed to make up about 15% of all individuals with prion diseases.
 Because rare diseases often go undiagnosed or misdiagnosed, it is difficult to determine their true frequency in the general population.
-GSS affects men and women in equal numbers.
-The average age of onset is 35-50 years old, the youngest describe occurrence was in a 10-year-old child.
+GSS affects males and females in equal numbers.
+The average age of onset is 35-50 years old, and the youngest person described in the medical literature with GSS disease was a 10-year-old child.

 • < Previous section